SHARE

 White Coffee Shop

-White Coffee Shop is new on the coffee scene in Paris and located on Rue de Turenne in Paris.
+White Coffee Shop is new to the Paris coffee scene and is located on Rue de Turenne.
 It’s a tiny shop offering coffee and baked goods for takeaway.
-The location is excellent for exploring The Marais.
+You can stop here if you are spending an afternoon in the Marais.

 white coffee shop Paris